 5. SEPTA 48 – $173 Million

 As far as work syndicates go, SEPTA 48 is the largest.
-Its 48 members all worked together at SEPTA in Pennsylvania and they each chipped in $5 to buy 120 tickets for the US Powerball.
-This earned them a huge Powerball jackpot worth $173 million on April 25th, 2012.
+Its 48 members all worked together at SEPTA in Pennsylvania and they each chipped in $5 to buy 120 tickets.
+This made them the Powerball winners of a $173 million jackpot on April 25, 2012.

 They chose the cash value option on the jackpot, netting $107.5 million.
 This left them with approximately $2.4 million each.

 Matt Sheridan, one of the syndicate members, told the press how one of the co-workers didn’t want to take put in his share initially.

 Since Matt owed him money, he put in the money for him as well.
 “When we found out, he ran over and gave me a hug,” said Mr. Sheridan.